vincintz/ml101/notes/02/PITCHME.md

   * Stopping criteria (_number of iterations_)
   * Performance measure (remember _<P, M, T>_)
     * Error/cost function

 ---
-### Training Algorithm

-* Run forward computation
-* Compute difference between expected output and forward computation output
-* Update the weights to minimize the difference
-* Repeat the above steps

-+++
-### We need to implement the following
-* Forward computation
-* Cost/error function (for the outplut layer and the hidden layer/s)
-* Strategy for updating the weights
-* Stopping criteria

----
-### Back-propagation

-Backpropagation is a method used in artificial neural networks to calculate the error contribution of each neuron after a batch of data (in image recognition, multiple images) is processed

----
 ### Sample API